-- 2.1 Identify opportunities to support rural and regional growth and reduce pressures in Sydney. - 2.2 Work with councils to establish and implement more Local Activation Precincts (LAPs), including those on a smaller scale, based on an LGA's endowments to attract major employers, drive local economies and create a diverse range of local jobs. - 2.3 Reduce unnecessary regulatory complexity affecting local economies to support events, cultural and business uses. - 2.4 Commitment to sustainable procurement to drive quadruple bottom line outcomes across local government functions and services including improved efficiency, reduced waste to landfill, financial savings, stimulating markets for innovative and more sustainable products and services, social responsibility, supporting local communities and businesses and helping to achieve long term environmental and social objectives. - 2.5 Implement, in consultation with councils, an Agricultural Enterprise Credit Scheme and/or a Farm Management Deposit Scheme for businesses that rely on the agriculture sector for much of their revenue, to enhance economic sustainability of communities. - 2.6 Support the development of night time economies through: - Developing a state-wide Night Time Economy Strategy, alongside toolkits, resources and grants for councils and safe public transport options at night. - Consultation with the NSW Night Time Economy Councils' Committee, LGNSW and councils - 2.7 Invest in accessible, sustainable and low impact tourism experiences through: - Collaborating with councils on state-local destination plan development and collective marketing. - Broadening tourism funding eligibility for councils which do not benefit from the high levels of tourism associated with a higher density of state funded tourism facilities. - Establishing regional roadshows and touring schedules. - 2.8 Adequately regulate tourist and short-term accommodation and its impacts through: - Retaining NSW Government (rather than industry) oversight of the property register for Short Term Rental Accommodation (STRA) and requiring STRA participants to pay a fee to cover the costs of regulation and compliance. - Instituting a booking tax for online accommodation brokers using residential zoned and rated land, with funds raised to be distributed to councils to fund public infrastructure to support tourism. - Allowing councils to apply business rates to serviced apartments that provide tourist accommodation on a commercial basis. - 2.9 Increase the availability of slots for regional air services into Sydney Kingsford Smith Airport and investigate with councils improvements to transport routes around the airport. - 2.10 Redevelop dated public housing to address housing shortages and stimulate local economies.
+- 2.1 Identify opportunities to support rural and regional growth and reduce pressures in Sydney. - 2.2 Work with councils to establish and implement more Local Activation Precincts (LAPs), including those on a smaller scale, based on LGA's endowments to attract major employers, drive local economies and create a diverse range of local jobs. - 2.3 Reduce unnecessary regulatory complexity affecting local economies to support events, cultural and business uses. - 2.4 Commitment to sustainable procurement to drive quadruple bottom line outcomes across local government functions and services including improved efficiency, reduced waste to landfill, financial savings, stimulating markets for innovative and more sustainable products and services, social responsibility, supporting local communities and businesses and helping to achieve long term environmental and social objectives. - 2.5 Implement, in consultation with councils, an Agricultural Enterprise Credit Scheme and/ or a Farm Management Deposit Scheme for businesses that rely on the agriculture sector for much of their revenue, to enhance economic sustainability of communities.

+- 2.6 Invest in accessible, sustainable and low impact tourism experiences through: - Collaborating with councils on state-local destination plan development and collective marketing - Broadening tourism funding eligibility for councils which do not benefit from the high levels of tourism associated with a higher density of state funded tourism facilities - Establishing regional roadshows and touring schedules. - 2.7 Adequately regulate tourist and short-term accommodation and its impacts through: - Retaining NSW Government (rather than industry) oversight of the property register for Short Term Rental Accommodation (STRA) and requiring STRA participants to pay a fee to cover the costs of regulation and compliance - Instituting a booking tax for online accommodation brokers using residential zoned and rated land, with funds raised to be distributed to councils to fund public infrastructure to support tourism - Allowing councils to apply business rates to serviced apartments that provide tourist accommodation on a commercial basis. - 2.8 Increase the availability of slots for regional air services into Sydney Kingsford Smith Airport and investigate with councils improvements to transport routes around the airport. - 2.9 To support the goals of the '2030 Roadmap Australian Agriculture's Plan for a \$100 billion industry' but make a principle-based commitment to ensure the plan is realistic.